jscottsmith/react-scroll-parallax/README.md

 </Parallax>
 ```

-NOTE: `ParallaxController` caches the scroll state and positions of elements on the page for performance reasons.
-This means that if the page height changes (perhaps by images loading) after `<Parallax />` components are mounted it won't properly determine when the elements are in view.
-To correct this call the `update()` once every thing has loaded and ready.
+**NOTE:** `ParallaxController` caches the scroll state and positions of elements on the page for performance reasons.
+This means that if the page height changes (perhaps from images loading) after `<Parallax />` components are mounted it won't properly determine when the elements are in view.
+To correct this call the `update()` from the global `ParallaxController` once every thing has loaded and is ready.

 ## Parallax Component Props